jamesGadoury/github-starred-sync/README.md

 # GitHub Starred Repo Sync

 Automatically clone and update all the repositories you’ve starred on GitHub.

 ## Features

-- Securely uses GitHub token (stored in your system keyring)
+- Securely uses GitHub token (from an environment file)
 - Automatically clones any new starred repositories
 - Pulls updates for `main`, `master`, and `release*` branches
 - Runs weekly using a `systemd` timer
 - Logs to disk with rotation support
 - Mocked CI test included

+---

 ## Setup Instructions